gabriellekamph/grannloppis/README.md

 ### Technologies

-This project is built Next.js and Typescript, with Tailwind CSS for styling and Firebase as database.
+This project is built with Next.js and Typescript, with Tailwind CSS for styling and Firebase as database (and for login authentication).

 ### Getting started